Wint3rmute/baczek.me/content/lawka.md

 {{definition(word="Ławka" definition="Polish word which means ,,bench''", source="")}}

-This page is dedicated to benches, placed in convenient places, offering a place to rest and enjoy scenic/calming/whatever views.
+This page is dedicated to benches, placed in convenient locations, offering a place to rest and enjoy scenic/calming/whatever views.
 I appreciate well-placed benches a lot for some reason, hence I'm collecting my favourite ones right here.